Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Schedule Analysis

-- The Longhorns picked up their best win of the season on January 25, when they beat the Oklahoma Sooners, who rank No. 16 in the AP's Top 25, by a score of 78-58.
+- On January 25, the Longhorns registered their signature win of the season, a 78-58 victory over the Oklahoma Sooners, who rank No. 16 in the AP's Top 25.

-- The Longhorns have nine wins versus Quadrant 1 teams, tied for the eighth-most in the country.
+- The Longhorns have nine wins against Quadrant 1 opponents, tied for the 10th-most in the country.

 Texas 2022-23 Best Wins